Wednesday, October 16, 2024

 Photo Quests: Never Looking Down

-Intro: It's a warm Autumn day that I went out for a photo quest.
+It's a warm Autumn day that I went out for a photo quest.
 I took photos of the

 sky and the tops of trees.
 I don't ever want to be caught looking down in life.
 I hope to continually be looking up to the heavens.
 This photo quest reminded me of that.